stfc/dl_py2f-example/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Compiling
-For compiling and running this example using `DL_PY2F`, please follow the steps:
+For compiling and running this example application using `DL_PY2F`, please follow the steps:
 1. Cloning the example

 `$ git clone https://github.com/stfc/dl_py2f-example.git my_example`

 2. Navigating to the example's source package (e.g., `my_example`):

 `$ cd my_example`

 3. Clone DL_PY2F from the repository:

 `$ git clone git clone https://github.com/stfc/dl_py2f-example.git dl_py2f dl_py2f`

 4. Make a directory for building

 `$ mkdir build`
 `$ cd build`

 5. Configure and compile using cmake

 `$ cmake ..; make`

 # to clean